When to go?

-Rainfall during this period means that the air is clearer and humidity higher.
-Daytime temperatures are typically higher owing higher humidity.
+Generally, higher humidity and clearer air are features of this season, and daytime temperatures are typically higher.
 Water levels in the Lekoli River are high as well, allowing for boating activities on the lookout for primates, buffalo, elephant, slender-snouted crocodile (for the lucky) and exciting birdlife like Cassin’s flycatcher.

 A scarcity of ripe fruits during this period results in smaller ranges and daily movements by western lowland gorilla, central chimpanzee and elephant.
 Elephant are particularly prolific, with good numbers visiting Lango Bai daily to obtain minerals.
 The resident birdlife is excellent – for example black-collared lovebird, vermiculated fishing-owl fire-crested alethe, yellow-lored bristlebill and Guinea turaco with many species breeding at this time.